National Pie Day is January 23rd!

 Calamondins are small sour-citrusy tasting, found in backyards or at local nurseries

-Use 12-18 Florida calamondins – small-sized fruit that resemble oranges but are the size of key limes, also found at specialty stores or citrus markets (use ¾ cup of juice).
+Use 12-18 Florida calamondins – small-sized fruit that resembles oranges but are the size of key limes also found at specialty stores or citrus markets (use ¾ cup of juice).
 Will need to cut and squeeze in a hand-citrus squeezer

 For all variations use the zest of whatever fruit you use before you squeeze the fruit.
 This is what makes the pie so flavorful.

 Shopping Ingredients for Florida Sour Orange Pie Recipe